Dynamic Transfer Learning for Named Entity Recognition: Results

 \subsubsection{DTN}

-In general, DTN performed very well, and more intriguing was the capability of DTN (HS), as it surpassed its more complex counterpart.
-For the first task, the dynamic model achieved a score of $74.46$, and DTN (HS) outperformed all but the best two TTN, and scoring more than one standard deviation higher from the mean of the 27 TTN models.
-The second set of experiments is more indicative of the power of DTN.
-Here, we see a higher variance among TTN architectures, while DTN continues to stay competitive.
-DTN (HS) reaches more than two standard deviations above the average tunable model, and outperforms all but the single best.
-We hypothesize that the DTN (HS) performance can be at least partially attributed to fewer parameters, and that it was less likely to overfit on the small target datasets.
-Model performance is more commendable for the newswire data.
+In general DTN performed well, and more intriguing was the capability of DTN (HS), as it always triumphed over its more complex counterpart.
+For the first task, the dynamic model achieved a score of $74.46$, and DTN (HS) outperformed all but the best two.
+Although slightly less robust in the second TL task, the DTN placed within the $63$'rd percentile of TTN.
+DTN (HS) similarly bested all but the top two models.
+Model performance is even more commendable for the newswire data.
 In Table \ref{table:results_co}, we see a boost over the best performing TTN, with DTN (HS) placing two standard deviations above the TTN average.
+This validates our hypothesis that the given TTN architectures are not exhaustive to produce the best results and dynamic nature of our model helps in encapsulating the best model setting for a given problem.

-Once again, our model is designed not to outperform all TTN but to reach a competitive performance with significantly reduced training time.
-We showed that the TTN configurations exhibit variability across training conditions, while DTN is able to match the top results from it.
-Figure \ref{fig:ranges} further illustrates this phenomenon.
+Our model provides competitive performance with significantly reduced training time.
+Moreover, we show that the DTN is consistent in performance while TTN configurations exhibit variability across training conditions.
+Figure \ref{fig:ranges} illustrates this phenomenon.
 We chose the best and worst TTN settings for a particular low resource (10\%) setting (from i2b2 medication to TTP) and we see that the rankings are not as tightly coupled when we re-execute the experiments with more (20\%) or fewer (5\%) training samples.
-This illustrates that a particular sharing scheme varies with data, and cannot be relied upon across experiments, whereas using DTN a model remains competitive.
+Another example can be seen from Table \ref{table:results}, where the best performing model, \textbf{SSI}, for medication data sets was one of the worst performing models in case of i2b2 dataset.